vvdleun/audiostreamerscrobbler/README.md

 ## Requirements

-AudioStreamerScrobbler is a project powered by the Java Virtual Machine.
+AudioStreamerScrobbler is a project powered by the Java Virtual Machine (JVM).
 To run it, the Java Runtime Environment (JRE) version 8 is required.
 As Golo is not yet compatible with Java 9 and higher, I'm certain that it won't work yet with Java 9 or Java 10 at this time.
-This is very unfortunate and hope this will be resolved in the near future.
+This is very unfortunate and hope this will be resolved in the future, otherwise a port to a different JVM language is not ruled out.

 Since this is a alpha pre-release, the program must be compiled before it can be used.
 To compile the program, both the Java Developers Kit (JDK) version 8 and the Gradle build tool (https://gradle.org) are required.
 Gradle will download the required dependencies, compile the project and build a stand-alone JAR file that can be used to run the program.
 To compile, issue the following command in the project's root directory (the directory containing the "build.gradle" file):